Hownameeee/Side-project/README.md

-![Notice]
+# Notice
-This application just build to run on certain devices (monitor 16:9 or 1920x1080) so there will be some error about number (width, height, ...)
+This application is designed to run on 1920x1080 devices (16:9 aspect ratio) so there may be errors related to screen resolution (such as width, height, etc.) when used on devices with different display configurations.